siri70931/SQL_Fitness_Track_Analysis/README.md

 ORDER BY steps DESC;
 ```

-7. **Write a SQL query to calculate the average calories burns for each workout type.
+7. **Below is the SQL query to calculate the average calories burns for each workout type.
 Find out highest workout type in each month**:
 ```sql

 WITH cte AS (